chrxr/iBooks-KF8/README.md

   * Folder structure must be as it is on git
   * Folder for content must be OPS.
 I'm working to get this more flexible.
   * Content files must be .xhtml
-  * Viewport dimensions in content files must be listed as width then height, without px suffix
   * Cover page should be called cover.xhtml
   * Must include a reset css file called reset.css
   * Best to use RGB Jpg files.
 Transparent PNG files won't work at all.